 If TOPCAT fails during operation with a message that says something about a java.lang.OutOfMemoryError, then your heap size is too small for what you are trying to do.
 You will have to run java with a bigger heap size using the -xmx flag.
 Invoking TOPCAT from the topcat script you would write something like:

 '''

 topcat -Xmx256M ...

+or using java directly:

 '''